sarahrosehassan/find-primes/README.md

 # find-primes
-This Java program searches for all prime numbers from 0 - 50 000 in less than one minute.
+This Java program searches for the 0 - 50 000th in less than one minute.

 There are many simple algorithms for finding prime numbers, however, this finds the most efficient algorithm through implementing the "Sieve of Eratosthenes"